 A big differentiator is the number of Twitter accounts each app lets you manage.

 Hootsuite allows you to manage three Twitter accounts.
 Millions of people love Hootsuite for this, including me.

 Buffer only allows you to manage one Twitter account.
 The price to upgrade to multiple accounts is about the same for both, so it appears as if both companies give you the chance to test drive for free until you’re ready to pay up.

 This is a nice way of saying that when you use Buffer you hit the wall as soon as you try to add a second Twitter account, so then you are forced to find something else.
 In my case that’s when I started using Hootsuite!

-I also use Google+ with Buffer and it works great.
-(I don’t have any other social channels connected to my free Hootsuite account although it works with everything else you would expect, like Buffer.
-But we’re only talking about Twitter here).
+Besides Twitter, the free version of Buffer also lets you connect Google+, Facebook, and Instagram.
+All of these work great.
+(I don’t have any other social channels connected to my free Hootsuite account although it works with everything else you would expect, like Buffer.)

 UX / Design